databricks/terraform-databricks-sra/aws-gov/README.md

 This architecture includes specific functionalities that may affect certain use cases, as outlined below.

-- **No outbound internet traffic**: There is no outbound internet from the classic compute plane, meaning there is no access to public package repositories, public APIs, and [Apache Derby](https://kb.databricks.com/metastore/set-up-embedded-metastore) configurations must be used on every classic compute cluster.
+- **No outbound internet traffic**: There is no outbound internet from the classic compute plane, meaning there is no access to public package repositories, public APIs, and Unity Catalog only mode configurations must be set on each cluster or configured at the workspace admin level, official documentation [here](https://docs.databricks.com/aws/en/data-governance/unity-catalog/disable-hms).
     - To add packages to classic compute plane clusters, set up a private repository for scanned packages.
     - Consider using a modern firewall solution to connect to public API endpoints.
     - An example cluster is provided with the correct Apache Derby configurations.